momos1703/react_dynamic-list-of-posts/README.md

 1. Initially the `App` shows the `UserSelector` and a paragraph `No user selected` in the main content block.
     - load users from the API on page load;
     - implement the `UserSelector` as a dropdown using the given markup;
-1. When a user is selected load the user's posts form [the API](https://mate-academy.github.io/fe-students-api/) and show them using a table in the main content clock;
+1. When a user is selected load the user's posts form [the API](https://mate-academy.github.io/fe-students-api/) and show them using a table in the main content block;
     - show the `<Loader>` while waiting for the API response;
     - show an error notification if `posts` loading fails;
     - if the user has no posts show the `No posts yet` notification.